mcagov/beacons-service/README.md

 Please see the [Beacons Integration](https://github.com/mcagov/beacons-integration) project which manages the infrastructure-as-code and deployments for the application.

-## Database schema
+## Database schema diagram

-With the Beacons Service API running, execute `docker compose up schemacrawler`.
+With the Beacons Service API running, execute `docker compose up -f docker-compose.schemacrawler.yml`.
 This will create a diagram of the database schema at [schemacrawler/beacons-schema.html](schemacrawler/beacons-schema.html).

 ## Licence